Full name Shaun Edward Marsh

 |Last T20s||Brisbane Heat v Perth Scorchers at Brisbane, Feb 1, 2019 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 As a child Shaun Marsh spent a lot of time in the Australian set-up travelling with his father Geoff, the former opening batsman.
-The international grounding and a backyard net helped develop Marsh into one of the finest young run-makers in the country.
-It also gave him a taste of what he could expect on his first trips with the national team.
-He made a successful start to his ODI career when he opened in the West Indies in 2008, and then scored a superb century on Test debut in Sri Lanka.
+The international grounding and a backyard net helped develop Marsh into one of the finest, if not enigmatic, talents in Australian cricket.
+The elegant left-hander made his first-class debut for Western Australia as a 17-year-old and scored a century as a 19-year-old against New South Wales in 2003 in a game where then Test veterans Steve and Mark Waugh were playing.
+He eventually progressed to international ranks making a successful start to his ODI career in 2008 and scoring a superb century on Test debut in Sri Lanka in 2011.